DocuWare/Intellix/doc/installation_en.md

 ### Database Setup fails

-In case the setup fails, you should enable the _verbose output_ of Powershell and then run the setup again.
+In case the setup fails, you should enable the _verbose output_ of PowerShell and then run the setup again.
 This can be enabled with:

 ```powershell